 How to become a Certified 203k Contractor®

-The Certified 203k Contractor® accreditation provides the validation that your company possesses the necessary 203k knowledge, understanding, financial resources, and ability to properly and efficiently complete FHA 203k projects within federal guidelines and state banking regulations.
+The Certified 203k Contractor® accreditation is the validation that your company possesses the necessary 203k knowledge, financial resources, and ability to properly and efficiently complete FHA 203k projects within federal guidelines and state banking regulations.

-Congratulations on finally getting the recognition and access to the FHA 203k projects that your company deserves by becoming a Certified 203k Contractor®.
+You are on your way to receiving the recognition and access to the FHA 203k projects that your company deserves by becoming a Certified 203k Contractor®.

 The enrollment fee is $975.
 Contractors meeting certain criteria will receive an enrollment code for a discount ranging from $75 – $400 off.

-Complete the qualifying questions and enrollment form below to learn if you qualify and which discount you are entitled to receive.
+Answer the qualifying questions below to learn if you qualify and which discount you are entitled to receive.

 Certified 203k Contractor Logo